electrial computer engineer

 Engineers develop, prototype, innovate, and improve the technical and mechanical components we use in our everyday lives—as well as those that are changing the world.

 In a bachelor of science in the engineering program, you’ll learn how engineers work, develop the skills needed to succeed in this highly technical field and earn the credentials needed to become licensed in the field.
+Students often build experience not only in mathematics and science, but also in design, teamwork, and problem-solving, since engineering projects usually require collaboration across disciplines and the ability to turn technical ideas into practical solutions.
 Students who are talented mathematicians, computer programmers, and scientists often excel in this program and career.

 Recommended Schools